xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 The order of operation LEM/LPM/LEM/LPM is now replaced by an LPM/LEM/LEM/LPM approach.
 - first lookup is in LPM searching for a match between /32 and /25
-- second lookup is performed in LEM for an exact match on /24.
-But a pro-active process already split all the /23 received from the upper FIB process.
-Each /23 is presented as two sub-sequent /24s.
+- second lookup is performed in LEM for an exact match on /24 and /23.
-- third lookup is done in LEM too and this time for also an exact match on /20.
-This implies the system performed another pro-active check to verify that we don't have any /22 or /21 prefixes overlapping with this /20.
-If it's the case, the /20 prefix is moved in the LPM and will be matched during the last lookup step.
+- third lookup is done in LEM too and this time for also an exact match on /20
 - fourth and final step, a variable length lookup is executed in LPM for everything between /22 and /0

 Here again, everything is performed in one cycle and the activation of the Internet Optimized mode doesn't impact the forwarding performance.